Kinematic and dynamical origins of mean-$p_T$ fluctuations in heavy-ion collisions: Results and discussion

 We begin with a baseline comparison of $\sqrt{C_m}/\langle p_T\rangle$ at $\sqrt{s_{NN}}=200$~GeV, shown in Fig.~\ref{fig:pt_fluctuation_ptcut}, where model calculations are confronted with STAR measurements as a function of centrality \cite{STAR:2019dow}.
 The results are evaluated using the experimental kinematic acceptance $0.2<p_T<2$~GeV as in the data.
 Applying both the STAR and ALICE fluctuation definitions to the same set of model events with identical kinematic cuts, we find that the two prescriptions yield numerically indistinguishable results across all centralities considered.
 This confirms that, for the large multiplicities and narrow centrality bins employed here, the additional variance term discussed in \ref{app:method_comparison} is subleading.
 In view of this near-equivalence, only the STAR-style result is shown in Fig.~\ref{fig:pt_fluctuation_ptcut}.

 While the STAR- and ALICE-style model evaluations are mutually consistent, the model systematically underestimates the measured fluctuation magnitude when the experimental lower $p_T$ cut of $0.2$~GeV is used.
 A similar underestimation is observed in the Bayesian inference study at $\sqrt{s_{NN}}=2.76$~TeV, where mean-$p_T$ fluctuation data were included in the calibration, yet the MAP parameter set nevertheless yields systematically smaller fluctuation magnitudes for the experimental acceptance~\cite{JETSCAPE:2020mzn}.
-This indicates that the trend observed at 200 GeV reflects a systematic feature of the calibrated framework rather than an isolated discrepancy.
-To investigate the origin of this difference, we varied the lower edge of the acceptance window within the model while keeping the upper cut fixed.
+This indicates that the trend observed at 200 GeV reflects a systematic feature of the calibrated framework rather than an isolated discrepancy.\footnote{Mean-$p_T$ fluctuation measurements at LHC energies are available from ALICE and are reported primarily as a function of charged-particle multiplicity rather than in wide centrality classes \cite{ALICE:2014gvd,ALICE:2024apz}.
+Performing a direct model--data comparison within the present framework would therefore require a dedicated reanalysis using multiplicity-based event selection and narrow multiplicity bins, which in turn would demand substantially higher event statistics to control statistical fluctuations.
+Such an analysis is beyond the scope of the present work. } To investigate the origin of this difference, we varied the lower edge of the acceptance window within the model while keeping the upper cut fixed.
 As illustrated in Fig.~\ref{fig:pt_fluctuation_ptcut}, lowering $p_T^{\min}$ leads to a noticeable increase of $\sqrt{C_m}/\langle p_T\rangle$ and improves the agreement with the data.

 This sensitivity to the lower $p_T$ cut indicates that the $p_T$-integrated fluctuation observable is dominated by correlations carried by the very soft part of the spectrum, where collective radial dynamics are most pronounced.
 Schematically, the event-averaged covariance can be written as